HC Varese

-The Hockey Club Varese is an ice hockey team from Varese, Italy.
+Hockey Club Varese is an ice hockey team from Varese, Italy.
 It was created on 1977 under the name A.S.
 Mastini Varese Hockey.
 In 2005 (June) the club folded, but it continued to play in the Under 19 series under the name Hockey Club Varese, a new team founded in August 2005.
 In 2008 the club reintegrated the professional championship (Serie A2).
 In 2017 Killer Bees and Mastini Varese, the two Varese's non-professional teams, associated to create a new identity named Hockey Club Varese Bandits.
 In 2018, HC Varese 1977 s.c.s.d. came back to the Mastini naming.